jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 This combination of tension and expectation results in "wanting" the dissonant leading tone to resolve to the consonant tonic.

-The basic assumption of Western harmony is that the leading tone functions in this way for most listeners, pulling toward the tonic.
+This is the basic assumption of Western harmony: that the leading tone functions in this way for most listeners, pulling toward the tonic.
 The other harmonic functions are derived from the leading tone.